Boundedness and absoluteness of some dynamical invariants in model theory: A few reductions

 \begin{prop} Let $S,S'$, $X$ and $Y$ be as above and assume that $X$ and $Y$ have the same finitary content.
 Then $EL(S_X(\C)) \cong EL(S_Y(\C))$ as semigroups and as $\aut(\C)$-flows.
 In particular, the corresponding minimal left ideals of these Ellis semigroups are isomorphic, and the Ellis groups of the flows $S_X(\C)$ and $S_Y(\C)$ are isomorphic as groups equipped with the $\tau$-topology. \end{prop}

 \begin{proof} Take $\eta\in EL(S_X(\C))$, $p(\bar x),q(\bar x)\in S_X(\C)$.
 Let $\bar x_0, \bar x_1\subseteq \bar x$ be two finite tuples of the same size.
 Assume that $p|_{\bar x_0}=q|_{\bar x_1}$.
 Then $\eta(p)|_{\bar x_0}=\eta(q)|_{\bar x_1}$.
-This allows us to define $f \colon EL(S_{X}(\C)) \to EL(S_Y(\C))$ by putting $f(\eta)=\eta'$, where for every $q(\bar y)\in S_Y(\C)$ and finite $\bar y'\subseteq \bar y$, $\eta'(q)|_{\bar y'}=\eta(p|_{\bar x'})$, where $p\in S_X(\C)$ and $\bar x'\subseteq \bar x$ are such that $p|_{\bar x'}=q|_{\bar y'}$.
+This allows us to define $f \colon EL(S_{X}(\C)) \to EL(S_Y(\C))$ by putting $f(\eta)=\eta'$, where for every $q(\bar y)\in S_Y(\C)$ and finite $\bar y'\subseteq \bar y$, $\eta'(q)|_{\bar y'}=\eta(p)|_{\bar x'}$, where $p\in S_X(\C)$ and $\bar x'\subseteq \bar x$ are such that $p|_{\bar x'}=q|_{\bar y'}$.

 Now, $f$ is a morphism of semigroups and of $\aut(\C)$-flows.
 Furthermore, the map $g:EL(S_{Y}(\C)) \to EL(S_X(\C))$ defined in the same way as $f$ switching the roles of $X$ and $Y$, is an inverse of $f$.
-Therefore, $f$ is an isomorphism of semigroups and $\aut(\C)$-flows. \end{proof}
+Therefore, $f$ is an isomorphism of semigroups and $\aut(\C)$-flows.
+Also, $f$ respects the $\tau$-topology.
+This follows immediately from the definition of the $\tau$-topology (see \cite[Definitions 1.3 and 1.4]{KrPiRz}) and the fact that $f$ maps $\id$ to $\id$. \end{proof}

 \begin{prop} Let $S$ be the product of all the sorts of the language such that each sort is repeated $\aleph_0$ times.
 Then $EL(S_{\bar c}(\C)) \cong EL(S_S(\C))$ as semigroups and as $\aut(\C)$-flows.
 In particular, the corresponding minimal left ideals of these Ellis semigroups are isomorphic, and the Ellis groups of the flows $S_{\bar c}(\C)$ and $S_{S}(\C)$ are isomorphic as groups equipped with the $\tau$-topology. \end{prop}